Tips for selling and shipping during a busy holiday season

 - If purchasing via the internet, check to see if local taxes and duties are included in the price.

 Many people think they’re getting a great price when they buy items overseas via the internet, but get a surprise when their package arrives with a demand for customs duties and VAT.
-For more information please visit our Duties and Taxes FAQ page.

 - Ensure your package is well wrapped, with plenty of padding.